Table of Contents

 – The rider has completed one or more solo 10,000km+ bike journeys.

-– The journey is across multiple continents (eg. Europe to Australia, South Africa to Europe, North & South America).
+– The journey is across multiple continents (eg. Europe to Australia, Europe to South Africa, North & South America).